 In an interview with SiliconANGLE, Hoffman said, “Really, it’s just validation.
 It was several years of hard work for myself and my partner Ankit Sharma.
 The first thing I did getting off the stage was inform Ankit, who was anxiously waiting for results, that we won the App Showdown.
 Outside of market success, which we’re seeing, it’s truly great to be recognized by such a great tech company like Intuit.”

-Share a Refund brings shipment auditing to the QuickBooks ecosystem.
-Business can install the Share a Refund app from the QuickBooks App Store.
-QuickBooks ProAdvisors can deploy the reseller program to offer shipment auditing as a value-add service to customers, wherein the entire shipment auditing platform is white-labeled as a branded service.
+Share A Refund brings shipment auditing to the QuickBooks ecosystem.
+Business can install the Share A Refund app from the QuickBooks App Store.
+QuickBooks ProAdvisors can deploy the merchant program to offer shipment auditing as a value-add service to customers, wherein the entire shipment auditing platform is white-labeled as a branded service.